 In Octopath Traveler you just go from “entrance” to “boss spot” like if you went through a loooooong corridor with little deviations to get some chests.
 And that’s it.
 EVERY SINGLE DUNGEON IS PLAYED THE SAME, making this aspect a very linear, boring, and unengaging experience for a lot of players, where the only difference of one dungeon from another is a slightly different layout, different visuals, and the monsters.

 After getting through the 1st chapter of each character you would have already noticed something that makes you feel like it has become repetitive.
 The story structure, which goes like this:

 2) Story development.
 Expect some “plot twist”.

-3) Go to the dungeon that is just besides the town.
+3) Go to the dungeon that is just beside the town.

-4) Go through linear dungeon to find the boss.
+4) Go through the linear dungeon to find the boss.

 6) More story with some “plot twist”.